shawn-han-isme/Armor_Finder_RotatedRect/README.md

 ![](./ORB_based_Classifier_Report/Screenshot/Screenshot_from_2020-02-12_00-07-13.png)

-### 2. Recognition speed
+### 2) Recognition speed

 > As can be seen from the figure, the running time of the first classifier is about 4ms, the running time of the second classifier is about 2ms, and the program running time per frame is about 40ms

 ![](./ORB_based_Classifier_Report/Screenshot/Screenshot_from_2020-02-12_00-11-21.png)

-## 五、summary
+## 5. summary

-> In summary, the ORB-based dual-cascade classifier can achieve high recognition accuracy and faster calculation speed
-> There are some parameters in the program that need to be adjusted in practice to achieve better results
+In summary, the ORB-based dual-cascade classifier can achieve high recognition accuracy and faster calculation speed There are some parameters in the program that need to be adjusted in practice to achieve better results.